filakhtov/gentoo-use-docs/sys-libs/pam.md

 This flag should generally be disabled, because nowadays a LDAP is preferred over NIS.

-### nls
-The flag passes the `--enable-nls` option to the configure script.
-Enables support for message translations using gettext.
-An example of translated message is a password expiry notice.

-It is safe to disable this flag unless there is a desire for non-English messages.

 ### pie
 Passes the `--enable-pie` option to the configure script.
 Appends a `-fpie` option to the `CFLAGS` and a `-pie` to the `LDFLAGS` to produce PIE (Position Independent Executables) libraries and binaries.
 This is also used as a security feature.